smolnar/blog/_posts/2016-02-12-secure-your-api-authentication.md

 And that's it.
 No API key is stored, only credentials for user.

 You should extract `encode` and `decode` into separate class or service object, e.g. `AuthenticationToken`, which wraps JWT and know how to extract request headers and lookup user.
 Good idea is to setup expiration by `exp` payload attribute as well.
 Other than that, your simple secure authentication is pretty much done.

+As you can see, JWT yields information to user in payload attribute, but you can remidy this by using you own approach for user lookup.
+You can generate your own cryptic token for each user, for instance.
+Timing attack would be pointless since you would validate the key first before trying to find a user by your token and the only information about encryption that would be a relevant to timing attack might be encryption algorithm mechanics, depending on proficiency of encryption implementation.

 There're also other robust solutions to authentication, for instance [OAuth2](http://oauth.net/2/).
 So before jumping into JWT, make sure to look into other alternatives as well.